 Promoting Early Detection: Community Event Encourages Cancer Awareness and Screening

-More than 65 women attended a recent community cancer awareness event dedicated to improving understanding of bowel, prostate and cervical cancer.
-The event, organised by the people street, exceeded expectations, creating a welcoming space for open conversations about cancer, early detection, and the importance of screening.
+More than 65 women attended a recent community cancer awareness event focused on increasing understanding of bowel, prostate, cervical and breast cancer screening.
+The event, organised by People Street, exceeded expectations, creating a welcoming space for open conversations about cancer, early detection, and the importance of screening.

 The day proved highly productive, with the North East London Cancer Alliance team on hand to raise awareness and support attendees.
 The team was pleased to report that 14 bowel screening kit requests were made during the event, including eight from the Bangladeshi women and six from Somali women.
-This highlights the importance of bringing cancer awareness directly into communities to help reduce barriers to screening and support earlier diagnosis.a group of women from the event
+This highlights the importance of bringing cancer awareness directly into communities to help reduce barriers to screening and support earlier diagnosis.

 Feedback from attendees was positive, may women shared appreciation for informative sessions, practical advice, and on - site health checks, highlighting how valuable it was to receive guidance in a trusted and supportive environment.

-Nimo, Director of Outreach and Engagement at he People Street, reflected on the success of the event saying "The day was productive, and we are grateful for your commitment to community health and wellbeing.
+Nimo Mohamed, Director of Outreach and Engagement at People Street, reflected on the success of the event saying "The day was productive, and we are grateful for your commitment to community health and wellbeing.
 Your contributions made a significant impact"